incubyte/incubyte.github.io/content/blog/standup.md

 ##### Absence of context

 "I worked on ABC-549 and ABC-588 and will keep working on that".
-While this looks like good enough.
-However, not everyone would have context on what "ABC-549" is; instead, try to say, "I worked on order detail screen".
+Although this looks good enough, not everyone may have the context for what "ABC-549" represents.
+Consider saying, "I've been working on the order detail screen."
+This provides clearer information for everyone involved.

 ##### Not using burndown chart or team board because it is not updated

-If you have another way to get the project status, then it is okay not to have a board.
+If you have another way to get the project status, then it is okay to not have a board.
 However, having incorrect status for tasks/stories is not a good reason not to have a board.

 Always keep your tasks/stories updated with the latest status as soon as you make progress.